-When John Winthrop set foot on the shores of Salem in 1630, he carried with him an out-of-date almanac that had belonged to Adam Winthrop, his father.
+When John Winthrop set foot on the shores of Salem in 1630, he carried with him an out-of-date almanac that belonged to his father, Adam Winthrop.

 Like many Englishmen, Adam Winthrop carried a pocket-sized almanac that included astronomical predictions.
-Some had blank pages inserted between the calendar pages, or interleaved, so the owner could record in it his expenses, debts, travel, the weather and important events.
+Some had blank pages inserted between the calendar pages, known as ‘interleaved.’
+The owner used the blank pages to record expenses, debts, travel, the weather and important events.

 Jany 12.
 Mr. Gurdon fel out of his coache in Boxforde Street.